Lexicon

 via Medieval notarial practice

-One of the trilogy's four touchstones.
+One of the four touchstones.
 The medieval notary pressed his seal into wax not to vouch for the truth of what the document claimed but to certify that the claim had been witnessed under specified conditions — the parties present, the date, the jurisdiction, the form of oath.
 The seal was not truth but attestation: a second-order claim that the first-order claim had passed through a verification procedure.
-This distinction — between vouching for content and certifying process — recurs throughout Volume I as the foundational insight of witness theory.
+This distinction between vouching for content and certifying process is the foundational insight of witness theory.
 The notary's seal teaches that witnesses can bind: attestation under specified conditions creates obligations that survive the attestor's departure, the parties' disagreement, and the passage of time.

 O